-Summary The Council's Corporate Risk Register monitors those risks that may prevent the Council from achieving its Corporate Plan or delivering services to its communities and service users in Newport.
-At the end of quarter three, there were 14 risks recorded in the Corporate Risk Register that are considered to have a significant impact on the achievement of the
+Summary The Council's Corporate Risk Register monitors those risks that may prevent the Council from achieving its strategic priorities or delivering services to its communities and service users in Newport.

-Council's objectives and legal obligations.
+At the end of Quarter 3, there were 15 risks recorded in the Corporate Risk Register that are considered to have a significant impact on the achievement of the Council's objectives and legal obligations.

-Overall, there are 7 Severe risks (risk scores 15 to 25); 7 Major risks (risk scores 7 to 14); that are outlined in the report.
-In comparison to the quarter two Corporate risk register, there were no new and/or escalated risks, and no risks were closed.
-One risk had decreased its risk score: with the remaining 13 risks remaining the same score.
-No risks were escalated or de-escalated in quarter three.
+Overall, there are 8 Severe risks (risk scores 15 to 25); 7 Major risks (risk scores 7 to 14); that are outlined in the report.
+In comparison to the Quarter 2 corporate risk register, one risk score decreased (Failure to achieve completion of the Internal Audit Plan).
+All remaining risks did not change score.

-As set out in the Council's Risk Management Policy, Cabinet reviews the Corporate Risk Register on a quarterly basis ensuring procedures are in place to monitor the management of significant risks.
-The Register is likely to change following the approval of the new Corporate Plan and priorities for service delivery.
+As set out in the Council's Risk Management Policy, the Governance and Audit Committee reviews the Corporate Risk Register on a quarterly basis ensuring procedures are in place to monitor the management of significant risks.

-Proposal The Governance and Audit Committee is asked to consider the contents of this report and assess the risk management arrangements for the Authority, providing any additional commentary and/or recommendations to Cabinet.
+Proposal The Governance and Audit Committee is asked to consider the contents of this report and assess the risk management arrangements for the Authority, providing any additional commentary and/or recommendations to the Cabinet.